ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 > rust/library/{core,std,alloc}: 128841 lines of src, 4471 instances of unsafe = 28.8 lines per unsafe

 So how can a language that claims to be safe, be itself chock full of unsafe code?
-Is this a case of "do as I say, not as I do?"
+And if the standard library itself needs this large amount of `unsafe`, then shouldn't I expect my programs to need it too?

-# The Grand Experiment
+# `unsafe` Wrapping

 The usual purpose for a language's standard library is to provide a set of commonly needed helper routines, containers, etc. This is of course true for Rust too but Rust has an additional purpose for it's standard library: `unsafe` wrapping.